ITRS-Group/check_aws/CONTRIBUTING.md

-# Contributing to nagios_aws
+# Contributing to check_aws

-Thanks for your interest in contributing to nagios_aws!
+Thanks for your interest in contributing to check_aws!
 Below follows a short set of contributing guidelines.

 ## Testing